mssarupya/SUDOKU/README.md

 3.Number will be assigned to the cell if all the above conditions are satisfied.

-4.We defined a function to print the puzzle.

-if the input given by the user is not sufficient to solve the puzzle it displays "not possible".
+4.We defined a function to print the puzzle,if the input given by the user is not sufficient to solve the puzzle it displays "not possible".